 Most states with no income tax rely heavily on state sales & property taxes to fill the gap in revenue.

 Nearly all states without an income tax fill the revenue gap with unusually high sales, excise, or property tax collections.
-The few exceptions are states with revenue options that are not available to Missouri.
-For instance, Alaska, Wyoming, and Texas tax the extraction of natural resources such as oil and gas – resources Missouri does not have – and New Hampshire levies unusually high taxes on corporations and other businesses.
+The few exceptions are New Hampshire, which levies unusually high taxes on corporations and other businesses, and states with revenue options that are not available to Missouri.
+For instance, Alaska, Wyoming, and Texas tax the extraction of natural resources such as oil and gas – resources Missouri does not have.